 10 ounces lo mein noodles, fresh or dry

 In a small bowl, stir together soy sauce, hot water, hoisin sauce, and sesame oil.

 Fill a large pot with water and set it over medium heat.
 Add the salt and bring the water to a boil.
 Add the noodles and cook until tender, usually around 4 minutes, but check the package directions for the noodles you are using.

 Drain the noodles, transfer to a bowl, and toss with sesame oil to prevent sticking.

-3 Cook the vegetables: Set a wok or large skillet over medium-high heat.
-Once hot, add olive oil along with the sliced mushrooms, and stir fry for 2-3 minutes until the mushrooms lose their water and start to brown slightly.
+Set a wok or large skillet over medium-high heat.
+Once hot, add olive oil along with the sliced mushrooms, and stir fry for 2 to 3 minutes until the mushrooms lose their water and start to brown slightly.
 Then add the red pepper, carrot, and cabbage.
 Continue to cook for about 3 minutes, stirring regularly until the vegetables are wilted.

 Taste and adjust the flavor to your liking.
 It might need another dash of soy sauce, for example.

 Leftovers!
-You can store leftovers in the fridge for 3-4 days.
+You can store leftovers in the fridge for 3 to 4 days.
 They will reheat beautifully in the microwave.